 Employment Verification and Sample Policy

-- dates of employment,
+- Dates of employment

-- whether the individual is still employed by your organization.
+- If still employed by your organization

 In the case of employment verification requests by prospective employers, information about the employee's performance and potential rehire are often requested.
-It is also not unusual for the employment verification to request the employee's specific history of job responsibilities, title, and salary history, in addition to the current / most recent employment information.
+It is also not unusual for the employment verification to request the employee's specific history of job responsibilities, title, and salary history, in addition to the current or most recent employment information.

 It is up to the employer how much information to release, but an employment verification policy, that is consistently enforced, should exist.
 It is important to practice consistency when dealing with employment verification requests.

 Your managers and staff members need training on how to respond to an employment verification request.
 They will also need to understand how to respond to more lengthy and detailed requests.
 Detailed reports are usually requested at the point when employers do background checking.

 Government agencies, lending institutions, and in some situations rental agents will not seek detailed reference or work experience.
 Prospective employers will most often want additional information.

 Most companies will include a business policy or procedure defining how they will go about handling such requests.